mpyw/php-hyper-builtin-server/README.md

 ## Note for Windows users

-Unfortunately `cmd.exe` has no option to execute via shebang `#!/usr/bin/env php`.
-So you need to create the following batch file to save the proper directory.
+Unfortunately, `cmd.exe` has no option to run via shebang `#!/usr/bin/env php`, so you need to create the following batch file in the proper directory.

 ### For Standalone PHP

 ```bat
 @echo OFF